[Musubibito] The official worship hall of the inner shrine with Kenichi Nagakura, a priest of Kashihara-jingu Shrine

 - Fees

-(including consumption tax and service charges) - Reservation
+(Includes consumption tax and service charge) - Reservations

 - Please make a reservation from the application form.